openshift/enhancements/enhancements/kata-containers/kata-containers-dev-preview.md

 1. ~20 mb extra, installed in the host, for those who'd be using kata runtime
 2. machine-os-content would still carry this until there is a separate machine-os-content- extensions container

-This approach has a dependency on the extensions framework being delivered into Openshift.

 ### KataContainer Operator development